 The estimates presented in this report were based on data obtained from two surveys conducted by the Bureau of the Census.
-Data concerning vacancy rates and tenure of occupied housing units were from the monthly sample of the Current Population Survey (CPS).
-Characteristics of occupied housing units in detailed table 3 were from the American Housing Survey (AHS).
-The populations represented (the population universe) are all housing units (vacancy rates) and the civilian non-institutional population of the United States (homeownership rate).
+Data concerning vacancy rates and tenure of occupied housing units were from the monthly sample of the Current Population Survey (CPS)/Housing Vacancy Survey (HVS).
+Characteristics of occupied housing units in table 2 were from the American Housing Survey (AHS).